-Your knowledge base is all about helping your customers help themselves.
-That means the content of your knowledge base should be guided by what your customers want to know.
+Your customer knowledge center is all about helping your customers help themselves.
+That means the content of your customer support knowledge base should be guided by what your customers want to know.

 If so, you might want to write articles around your returns policy, and what payment methods you accept.

 #2 A Customer Support Knowledge Base Shouldn’t Be Hide and Seek

 While undoubtedly one of the top 5 games of my youth, playing hide and seek with your customer knowledge base articles won’t get you anywhere with your customers.

 In fact, one of the top three complaints customers had with their Help Site experience was that the answers were poorly organized, and hard to find.